-For single circuit configuration, each structure will support six individual conductors, configured as three twin conductors and two smaller diameter earth wires.
+For single circuit configuration, each structure will support six individual conductors, configured as three twin conductors per phase and two smaller diameter earth wires with fibre optic cables within.

 Earth wires

 Overhead earth wires provide protection to the conductors from direct lightning strikes to safely dissipate earth fault currents and are also used as a support for optical fibre cables for communication purposes.